egreenberg90/publicprivacyhotline/README.md

 USB Charger

+Attached files:
+diagram.jpg - shows how the arduino and its components should be set up code1.txt - code for the phone WITHOUT the motion sensor or ringing code2.txt - code for the phone WITH the motion sensor, ringing, and differential volume

 This is a helpful resource for working with the MP3 shield:

 MP3 player Shield Hookup Guide https://learn.sparkfun.com/tutorials/mp3-player-shield-hookup-guide-v15?_ga=2.235145409.138964658.1554038927-1783721443.1554038927

 Basic instructions: